MitaliM13/react-interview/SyncAsycn/Readme.md

   Asynchronus Javascript allows certain operations to be executed independently from the last main program flow, so they don't block the execution of other tasks.
 This is typically achieved using techniques like callbacks, promises, and async/await, which allow developers to handle asynchronous operations more efficiently.

 **Callback is not always asynchronous**

+- **Promise**

+A promise is an object representing the eventual completion or failure of an asynchronous operation

+- **Promise Object**
+  _new Promise()_
+  A javaScript promise object contains both the producing code and calls to the consuming code.
+It can be used to deal with Asynchronous operation in JavaScript.

+- _3 States_

+1. Pending - Initial / Not yet fullfilled or rejected
+2. Fullfilled/Resolved - Promise Completed
+3. Rejected - Promise Failed